4 ways to deal with due date hysteria

 If you go over 40 weeks, relax, relax, relax

 My first baby (Joseph) was 2 weeks ‘late’ and my second was 1 week ‘late’.
 I am one of those women who needs longer to cook a baby, as legendary midwife Ina May Gaskin puts it.
-Joseph ended up being induced, the thing I dreaded most.
+Joseph ended up being induced (this was pre-hypnobirthing training).
 This makes Joe one of the one in five babies that are induced in the UK.

 WHAT NOT TO DO

 I wanted Joseph to be born naturally, without the need of induction.
 I was so worried about him being induced that I spent my days consuming pineapple and curry, walking up and down hills, having reflexology and acupuncture.
 I also had three sweeps.
 This is where a midwife separates the separate the membranes of the amniotic sac surrounding your baby from your cervix.
-I am convinced that all the stuff I did scared Joe into digging in his heels and refusing to come out.
-Why would he let himself be born into a world where his mum had gone crazy?
+I was extremely stressed out, and I am convinced that all the stuff I did scared Joe into digging in his heels and refusing to come out.

 WHAT TO DO